qneaglin/qneaglin/configure.md

     a2enmod dir
     a2enmod mime
 ```
-**TIP:** If you want to use the OAuth2 app, then mod_headers must be installed and enabled.
+   **NOTE:** If you want to use the OAuth2 app, then mod_headers must be installed and enabled.

 3. Disable any server-configured authentication for ownCloud, as it uses Basic authentication internally for DAV services.
 If you have turned on authentication on a parent folder (for example, an AuthType Basic directive), you can disable the authentication specifically for the ownCloud entry.
 In the Apache configuration file, add the following line in the section:
 ```